Category — Shul Talk

 THE HEYMISH AND THE AMISH

-I live near two large Amish settlements — Middlefield, Ohio and Holmes County, Ohio.
-I know some of the differences between the various Amish sects.
-Some Amish use battery-powered lights on their buggies.
-Some don’t.
-Some use the triangular orange “slow vehicle” sign, some don’t.
+I live near two large Amish settlements — Middlefield, Ohio, and Holmes County, Ohio.
+I know some of the differences between the various Amish, like some use battery-powered lights on their buggies and some don’t.
+Some use the triangular orange “slow vehicle” sign.

-Solzhenitsyn stacked bales of hay in the temple lobby and brought in chickens.
-He was John, an Amish from Middlefield, and he worked for an Orthodox Jew who owned a mattress factory and was hosting a sheva brochas (post-wedding dinner).
-Yiddishe Cup played the dinner.
-We played our usual repertoire of Yiddish, Hebrew and klezmer.
-I asked the Amish buggy driver what he thought of the music.
+“Solzhenitsyn” stacked bales of hay in the temple lobby and brought in chickens.
+He was John, an Amish from Middlefield.
+He said he used to be a wheelwright and now worked for an Orthodox Jew in a mattress factory.
+The mattress-factory owner was hosting this sheva brochas (post-wedding dinner).
+My band, Yiddishe Cup, was playing.
+The Orthodox host — the mattress man – was a musician, himself, who had some show-biz flair.
+He was doing a Blazing Saddles party theme.
+I asked the Amish buggy driver what he thought of our music.
 He said, “It sounds like Mozart.”
 Maybe because of the violin?

-The man stacking the hay said some Amish in Ohio play harmonica — the 10-hole diatonic model.
+“Solzhenitsyn” said some Amish in Ohio play harmonica.
 “That’s all, for instruments,” he said.
 “Other instruments [like flute, guitar] might lead to forming a band.”
 A Jewish joke?

 —